cademtz/sparkly-fx/known-bugs.md

 **Note: Some bugs in the preview are "fake".
 They don't exist while recording.**

-"Fake" bugs (only visible with preview enabled):
+"Fake" or unrelated bugs (preview artifacts or TF2 bugs):
 - The "Fog depth" preset makes the skybox look glitchy.
     - Cause: The skybox was turned off.
     - Fix: Already fixed.
 The skybox is filled with black while recording.